335. Fraudcast News

 Tidbits and Quotes

 – A spin-the-bottle mishap causes Milhouse and Homer to kiss.
-Milhouse fawns for some reason over his first kiss, which of course it’s not (there’s an episode called “Bart’s Friend Falls in Love,”) and for some reason hangs around being a weirdo later on (“He’s the kind who kisses and leaves you!”)
+Milhouse fawns for some reason over his first kiss, which of course it’s not (there’s literally an episode called “Bart’s Friend Falls in Love,”) and for some reason he hangs around being a weirdo about it later on (“He’s the kind who kisses and leaves you!”)

-– Moe gets some new characterization, in that he was abandoned by his parents at the camp and sleeps under their canoes.
-More sad, pathetic Moe; I’m fine with him being a little sympathetic, but they push things way too far.
+– Moe gets some new characterization in that he was abandoned by his parents at the camp and sleeps under their canoes.
+I’m fine with him being a little sympathetic nowadays, but they push things way too far.

 – They do their best, but Marge’s voice is not easy to disguise.
 I’ll say Julie Kavner does a pretty good job making her voice higher and less scratchy for Li’l Marge, and Dan Castellaneta is as good as ever as Li’l Homer.